zcai2672/apigee-edgemicro-docker/README.md

 1. Docker installation.
 For more info please visit [Docker home page](https://www.docker.com/get-docker)
 2. Account with Apigee and understanding how to setup Edge Microgateway proxies.
 Please see [Edge Microgateway Documentation](https://docs.apigee.com/api-platform/microgateway/2.5.x/overview-edge-microgateway) for more information
 2. Node.js 4.x or later.
 For more info visit [Nodejs Github Release Document](https://github.com/nodejs/Release)
-3. Basic understanding and experience with Docker
+3. Basic understanding and experience of Docker
 4. If you choose to run it in a Kubernetes environment, you will need to have some experience with [Kubernetes](https://kubernetes.io/)

 ## Section 1 - Configuration Preperation
-Setting up two Edge Microgateway aware proxies to demonstrate how we can deploy seperate microgateway containers to be used for seperate proxy endpoints by utilizing proxy filters.
+This section is to set up two Edge Microgateway aware proxies to demonstrate how we can deploy seperate microgateway containers to be used for seperate proxy endpoints by utilizing proxy filters.

    1. Create two Microgateway aware reverse proxies in your existing Apigee portal:
       * edgemicro_firstproxy